 We’ve discussed before the importance of establishing driver expectations to maximize their safety.
 It’s essential for them to adhere to these rules, but also for you to create an environment that nurtures this type of behavior.
 When drivers are on the road, you should not just discourage them from sending messages, but actively hold them accountable if they do.

 One simple way to do this is through the implementation of our employee- and fleet-tracking solution.
-With Encore, it’s easy to determine if a driver was en route between job sites when their messages were sent or if they had safely arrived.
+With our solution, it’s easy to determine if a driver was en route between job sites when their messages were sent or if they had safely arrived.
 This is a simple way to help coach and show them that, not only is it unnecessary to respond while driving, it’s unacceptable.

 Knowing their near real-time statuses can also let administrators opt to refrain from sending out messages until after they’ve finished driving, so as not to tempt drivers who may feel pressured to respond immediately, particularly to messages that aren’t urgent.